-The records are maintained and provided by the Nova Scotia Pension Services Corporation for purposes of the actuarial valuation.
+The records are maintained and provided by NS Pension for purposes of the actuarial valuation.

 We have reviewed the data as to accuracy and reasonableness.
 By comparing the data to those provided in previous years and examining the level of membership cessation over the previous years, we are satisfied that the data is complete.
 This review included a comparison of lists of active members with lists of inactive and retired members to check for unintended duplicate records.